ASI-PJATK/MyLovelyProject/README.md

 - hosing.csv file stored in Azure Blob Storage.
 Use `dvc pull` to get it (sas token will get disabled on 01/04/2024)
 - execute the pipeline `kedro run`

+## Building and running docker container
+- navigate to main folder of the project
+- use command `docker build -f Dockerfile -t test`
+- if you already build the container use `docker run` instead

+## Runing the docker compose
+In main directory of the project
+-  use command `docker compose up --build` when running docer for the first time
+- use command `docker compose up` with docker image already built Than to test if everything is working check the fastAPI at `127.0.0.1:8000/docs`

 ## RestAPI Endpoint
 - navigate to restAPI folder `cd src/fastAPI/`
 - run the restAPI `uvicorn main:app`